-In early 2016, an audio recording emerged of Terry Bollea a.k.a.
-Hulk Hogan making derogatory comments towards people of colour.
-A huge public backlash followed in which everyone was rightfully outraged, and Hogan was eventually released from his WWE contract and is now no longer promoted by the company.
+In early 2016, an audio recording emerged of Terry Bollea, a.k.a.
+Hulk Hogan, making derogatory comments towards people of colour.
+A huge public backlash followed in which everyone was rightfully outraged, and Hogan was eventually released from his WWE contract and was now no longer promoted by the company.
 This was entirely justified by WWE, as a person who makes those remarks needs to be punished by losing his job and having his reputation tarnished.
 WWE could and should not consciously give any continued platform for Hogan to voice his opinion, as his attitude and his position of power are quite a dangerous combination.
 But should we never enjoy a Hulk Hogan match ever again?

-Wrestling is, after all, a T.V show in which the people are performing a role that may or may not be close to their real-life characters.
+Wrestling is, after all, a TV show in which the people are performing a role that may or may not be close to their real-life characters.
 While wrestling has a very murky past when it comes to drawing the line between fact and fiction, if wrestling wants to take the next step into acceptance in the mainstream then that line needs to be more clearly drawn.
 The leftover viewpoint that non-fans have from early times when wrestling was very protected was that the fans only watched because they thought it was real.
 This is worsened by the continued insistence of some fans to treat the performer as if they are their character.
-It is only through separation of these two ideas that wrestling can be accepted as another T.V. show and not seen a fake sport where the audience is being duped.
+It is only through the separation of these two ideas that wrestling can be accepted as another TV show and not seen a fake sport where the audience is being duped.

 This is why I think the Hulk Hogan issue is so important, as wrestling, unlike any other form of entertainment, though sometimes by its own actions, is a place where the real-life actions of the performer are muddled in with the wrestler.
 This is even the case the other way around, where the scripted actions or words of the performer are compounded alongside their real-life personality.
 It is almost impossible for a ‘heel’ or bad guy to get a genuine negative reaction from the fans as all the animosity is either placed on WWE itself of the actual performer.

 A lover of classical music, Stephen Fry is also the grandson of Jewish immigrants.
-Making a documentary on the subject titled ‘Wagner and Me’, Stephen Fry is constantly wracked with confusion, pain and guilt at listening to music that ‘gets part of you that no other musician’ can, while battling the scar Wagner’s opinions had left on his own ancestors.
-This debate is slightly different one, in that it is the dilemma of those directly affected still enjoying the art.
+Making a documentary on the subject titled Wagner and Me, Stephen Fry is constantly wracked with confusion, pain and guilt at listening to music that ‘gets part of you that no other musician’ can, while battling the scar Wagner’s opinions had left on his own ancestors.
+This debate is a slightly different one, in that it is the dilemma of those directly affected still enjoying the art.
 It is perfectly understandable why a subjugated group or minority group would not be able or want to differentiate the artist and the art.

 However, I do not think it’s fair to then say that no one else can enjoy it either, and I also think it is worth a try in attempting to appreciate a piece of art irrespective of the artist.
 I can enjoy a Hulk Hogan promo and hate the man for being a racist, just as I can enjoy Stone Cold giving a stunner to Mr McMahon or A.J.
 Styles doing a 450 splash.
-In summation, Terry Bollea = Horrible racist, Hulk Hogan = Horrible wrestler but a good entertainer.
+In summation, Terry Bollea = horrible racist, Hulk Hogan = horrible wrestler but a good entertainer.

 © 2018 Paul Barrett